nwoltman/Firebolt/README.md

 Similar to <a href="http://zeptojs.com" target="_blank">Zepto.js</a>, Firebolt does not aim for 100% jQuery coverage.
 It stays lean by only targeting only modern browsers and specifically leaves out jQuery functions that were made obsolete by ES5 (i.e `jQuery.trim()`).

 In addition to being very small, Firebolt also aims to be blazing fast.
-Many functions are heavily perfomance tested using <a href="http://jsperf.com" target="_blank">jsPerf</a> to obtain the highest possible performance average across all modern browsers.
+Many functions are heavily perfomance tested using <a href="http://jsperf.com" target="_blank">jsPerf</a> to obtain the highest possible performance average across today's most commonly used browsers.

 ### The Secret Sauce